theogravity/datadog-transports/README.md

 You can find information for them in their respective packages via the `README.md` file.

+## Recommended

+It is recommended you use [LogLayer](https://loglayer.dev) if you need to ship logs to DataDog as you can send logs to DataDog and use the logging library of your choice.

-# Cloning / pulling this monorepo
+## Cloning / pulling this monorepo

 This monorepo uses [`pnpm`](https://pnpm.io/) because [I couldn't get workspaces to work properly](https://github.com/vercel/turbo/issues/7910#issuecomment-2041209008) under `npm` and `yarn`.